OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 And I am not - by very far - the only one.

 #### Docker
+Installing Go on the Raspberry PI seems not to be straight forward...
+It would be worth giving Docker a try.

 This project contains a module that build Docker images, including one for Go.

 See [here](../../../tree/master/docker).